medic/cht-docs/content/en/apps/tutorials/targets.md

 *[Target schema]({{< ref "apps/reference/targets#targetsjs" >}})* details a set of properties for targets.

+*Target instance* is an object emitted and counted or aggregated based on target configuration.

 ## Required Resources

 You should have a functioning [CHT instance with `cht-conf` installed locally]({{< ref "apps/tutorials/local-setup" >}}), completed a [project folder]({{< ref "apps/tutorials/local-setup#3-create-and-upload-a-blank-project" >}}) setup, and an [assessment form]({{< ref "apps/tutorials/app-forms" >}}).